pingcap/docs/tispark-overview.md

 | TLS                             |               |               | ✔         | ✔             |
 | DataFrame auth                  |               |               |             | ✔             |

-### Expression Index
+### Support for expression Index

-`tidb-5.0` supports Expression Index.
+TiDB v5.0 supports Expression Index.

 TiSpark currently supports retrieving data from table with `Expression Index`, but the `Expression Index` will not be used by the planner of TiSpark.

-### TiFlash
+### Work with TiFlash

-TiSpark can read from TiFlash with the configuration `spark.tispark.isolation_read_engines`
+TiSpark can read data from TiFlash via the configuration `spark.tispark.isolation_read_engines`.

-### Partition Table support
+### Support for partitioned tables

-**Read partition table from TiDB**
+**Read partitioned tables from TiDB**

-TiSpark reads the range and hash partition table from TiDB.
+TiSpark can read the range and hash partitioned tables from TiDB.

-Currently, TiSpark doesn't support a MySQL/TiDB partition table syntax `select col_name from table_name partition(partition_name)`, but you can still use `where` condition to filter the partitions.
+Currently, TiSpark does not support a MySQL/TiDB partition table syntax `select col_name from table_name partition(partition_name)`.
+However, you can still use the `where` condition to filter the partitions.

 TiSpark decides whether to apply partition pruning according to the partition type and the partition expression associated with the table.

-Currently, TiSpark partially apply partition pruning on range partition.

-The partition pruning is applied when the partition expression of the range partition is one of the following:
+TiSpark applies partition pruning on range partitioning only when the partition expression is one of the following:

 + column expression
 + `YEAR($argument)` where the argument is a column and its type is datetime or string literal that can be parsed as datetime.

-If partition pruning is not applied, TiSpark's reading is equivalent to doing a table scan over all partitions.
+If partition pruning is not applicable, TiSpark's reading is equivalent to doing a table scan over all partitions.

-**Write into partition table**
+**Write into partitioned tables**

-Currently, TiSpark only supports writing into the range and hash partition table under the following conditions:
+Currently, TiSpark only supports writing data into the range and hash partitioned tables under the following conditions:

-+ the partition expression is column expression
++ The partition expression is a column expression.
-+ the partition expression is `YEAR($argument)` where the argument is a column and its type is datetime or string literal that can be parsed as datetime.
++ The partition expression is `YEAR($argument)` where the argument is a column and its type is datetime or string literal that can be parsed as datetime.

 There are two ways to write into partition table:

-1. Use datasource API to write into partition table which supports replace and append semantics.
+- Use datasource API to write into partition table which supports replace and append semantics.
-2. Use delete statement with Spark SQL.
+- Use delete statement with Spark SQL.

+> **Note:**
-> [!NOTE]
+>
-> Currently we only support writing into the partition table with utf8mb4_bin collation
+> Currently, TiSpark only supports writing into partitioned tables with utf8mb4_bin collation enabled.

 ### Security